Skip to Main Content

 Overview

 This page provides information on repositories’ shipping and receiving of collections materials between each other.
 It assumes that communication surrounding the purpose of loan is made in advance of this procedure.
-Collection materials from Special collections units can be shared for a variety of reasons, including classes, cataloging, conservation, and photoduplication.
+Collection materials from Special Collections units can be shared for a variety of reasons, including classes, cataloging, conservation, and photoduplication (a.k.a. digital copies).

-To facilitate the interdepartmental secure transport of restricted or special collections materials, MSSA serves as the Special Collections Transit Hub (SC Hub) for its colleagues who include Yale’s special collections repositories, DASHRs, the Conservation Lab, and the various Technical Services units at 344 Winchester.
-MSSA may also provide delivery service between these units and Beinecke through physical handoff in the basement tunnels between SML and BRBL’s 121 Wall Street Location.
+To facilitate the interdepartmental secure transport of restricted or special collections materials, MSSA serves as the Special Collections Transit Hub (SC Hub) for its colleagues who include Yale’s special collections repositories, Area Studies and Humanities, the Conservation Lab, and the various Technical Services units at 344 Winchester.
+MSSA may also provide delivery service between these units and Beinecke through physical handoff in the basement tunnels between SML and BRBL’s 121 Wall Street location.

 Preliminary Info and Links

-Information about using LCS’s transport system for special collections, please see the associated Transportation of Special Collections Materials LibGuide.
-The Quick Reference FAQs include instructions on working with Library IT to get users' NetIDs into the Active Directory group. “lib_lcsTransports_users” which provides access to the LCS Transport App that enables you to schedule shipments and use the CNF (Customer Notification Form).
+For information about using LCS’s transport system for special collections, please see the associated Transportation of Special Collections Materials LibGuide.
+The Quick Reference FAQ section there include instructions on working with Library IT to get users' NetIDs into the Active Directory group “lib_lcsTransports_users”, which in turn provides access to the LCS Transport App that enables you to schedule shipments and use the Customer Notification Form (CNF).

 Information about our implementation of Aeon’s Shared View.